Some answers to common questions are listed below. For feature-specific FAQs, please see the menu options.

 More applications for the site are emerging all the time.
 Here are a few ideas to start with:

-- You can set up a profile for each test result, visualising known ancestral segments as well as more speculative or unknown matches.
+- You can set up a map for each test result, visualising known ancestral segments as well as more speculative or unknown matches.
 You can make notes on segments and groups, and give an indication of how confident you are that you've identified a segment correctly.

 - You could take an ancestor (e.g. a grandparent or great-grandparent) and map all the segments their descendants share, mapping them in groups.